CONSTITUTION AND BY-LAWS

 Section VIII - Issues Committee.
 The President-Elect shall serve as Chair of the Issues Committee and will be responsible for organizing and producing the Issues Session at the Annual Meeting.

-Section X - Committee Participation.
-Any Society Member may submit his/her name to the President for service on a committee.
+Section XI - Committee Participation.
+Any Society Member may submit their name to the President for service on a committee.

 Section I - Annual Meeting.
 There shall be an annual business and scientific meeting, the time and place to be decided by the Council.